Home, Up: Variables and User-Defined Constants

 $variable = value

-The variable's values are saved with 18 digits, independent of the currently chosen output format.
+The variables' values are saved with up to 18 digits, independent of the currently chosen output format.

-To view or to edit the file you can open it in any text editor, for instance with the command EDIT filename.
+To view or to edit the file you can open it in any text editor, for instance from within Hypatia with the command EDIT filename.

-In the editor you can change the values of variables, or can delete variables you do not want to keep -- you can also add new ones.
+In the editor you can change the values of variables, you can delete variables you do not want to keep, and you can also add new ones -- you could even use the editor to create a file with variables from scratch.

-Actually a saved variables file is a script file -- see chapter "Scripts" -- but you do not need to know about scripts to retrieve your saved variables.
+Actually a file with saved variables is a script file -- see chapter Scripts -- but you do not need to know about scripts to retrieve your saved variables.

 To do it is simple: you enter the file name preceded by an underscore character, with no space between them: